Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 ### The First Indicator - Maman Brigitte

 During the quest "Transmission", Maman Brigitte peers into your memories.
-When this happens, a strange anomoly can be found - some of the memories are playing forwards even though she's scrubbing backwards.
+When this happens, a strange anomoly can be found - some of Johnny's memories are playing forwards even though she's scrubbing backwards.

 ### The Second Indicator - Peter Horvath